J. Craig Venter Institute: History

 In 2007, the institute published the first diploid human genome, i.e. the genome of a single individual (J. Craig Venter) in which both sets of chromosomes were sequenced.
 In 2010, the institute determined the 1.08 million base pair Mycoplasma mycoides genome, which was then inserted into a cell to create the first cell with a completely synthetic genome.

 In April 2022 Venter sold the La Jolla facility to the University of California, San Diego for $25 million.
 The university, which already has a very strong genomics program, hopes to absorb most of the institute's faculty and its current research grants.
-Venter will continue to lead a separate nonprofit research group, also known as the J. Craig Venter Institute.
+Venter continued to lead a separate nonprofit research group, also known as the J. Craig Venter Institute.